Skip to main content

 What should a first-timer know about Bonjour Vietnam Bistro?

 This is a Michelin Plate recipient in 2024 and 2025 sitting on Fraser Street, not in Vancouver's higher-profile dining corridors — the location is practical rather than destination-flashy.
 At $$$, it prices in the same tier as many neighbourhood restaurants but delivers Michelin-recognised Vietnamese cooking.
-Book ahead rather than walking in, and expect a focused bistro setting rather than a sprawling menu.
+Book ahead rather than walking in, expect a focused bistro setting rather than a sprawling menu.

 Is Bonjour Vietnam Bistro good for a special occasion?

 Yes, with the right expectations.
-Two Michelin Plates give it genuine credibility for a meaningful dinner, and $$$ pricing means it won't feel like a budget compromise.
+Two Michelin Plates give it genuine credibility for a meaningful dinner, $$$ pricing means it won't feel like a budget compromise.
 It's a stronger pick for an intimate dinner for two than a celebratory group booking.
 If you need a private room or a more ceremonial setting, Kissa Tanto or AnnaLena offer that format at higher price points.